Payment entry transactions

 It is used to define if it is an international transfer or not.
 The values sent are provided that they are only 2 distinct values.
 Sage 1000 Cash Management then uses a transcoding table. - The Budget code field

-At the level of the cash management software, this fields point to a value table; it is recommended to load it in the same way for the payment export. - The Operation date field
+At the level of the cash management software, this fields point to a value table.
+It is recommended to load it in the same way for the payment export. - The Operation date field

 The expected values are Collection/Discount/None, or any other value, provided there are only 3.
 The transcoding is carried out at the level of the Sage 1000 Cash Management module.